Georg Scheel Wetzel Architekten BERLIN

 Middle class audience at the Burgerbraukeller for Hitler's 'comeback' rally in Feb 1925.
 Photo: Henrich Hoffmann

 Nazi march passing through Königsplatz with the two 'honour temples' for the sixteen 'blood martyrs' of the failed 1923 Beer Hall Putsch in the background

 Annual midnight swearing in of SS officers at the Feldherrnhalle in 1938

 Wittelsbacher Palais at the corner of Briennerstrasse and Turkenstrasse became the Munich Gestapo headquarters in 1934.

 Elser was interrogated here prior to his interrogation in Berlin.

 The House of German Art opened in 1938 [click image for more]

 The Unlfelder department store following Kristallnacht on November 10 1938.
 Elser left Munich on the November 9, but he may have seen the damage to the Jewish owned store on a later visit to Munich.

-Georg Elser visited Munich at least three times: on 8-9 November 1938, at Easter in 1939 and from August 5 to November 7, 1939.
-Apart from his visits to the Bürgerbräukeller, below are other Nazi sites or Nazi damage Elser may have seen on those three occassions.
+Prior to his assassination attempt, Georg Elser visited Munich at least three times: on 8-9 November 1938, at Easter in 1939 and from August 5 to November 7, 1939.
+The principal Nazi sites existing in Munich at this time are shown on this page.

 Herzog Rudolfstrasse synagogue after it was destroyed during Kristallnacht (the "Night of Broken Glass"). in November 1938